-Eastern Caribbean from Ft.
-Lauderdale with Miami Beach Stay
+Eastern & Western Caribbean from Port Canaveral with 1nt Orlando Stay

 Just a week ago we were being told that Falmouth, Jamaica, was definitely going to be the new destination of choice for many cruise ships.
 Now it’s been announced that Holland America Line and P&O Cruises have both decided to cancel their first port calls to the port because it isn’t ready to accept visitors.